 Preventive benefits are included on high-deductible plans and are covered at 100% and not subject to additional out of pocket costs.
 Some of these benefits include mammograms, pap tests, OBGYN visits, annual routine physicals and child preventive services.
 Also, no coinsurance or waiting period is applicable.

-Keep in mind that non-preventive services may be treated differently and subject to a higher payment.
+Note: Non-preventive services may be treated differently and subject to a higher payment.
 But on many plans, if the deductible is reached, there may be very little or no more cash outlay required for covered treatment.
+Thus, when scheduling a major surgery with a cost that exceeds your policy deductible, a January or February surgery date can be very cost effective.

 Should I Buy A Catastrophic or Bronze-Tier Policy?